 If a pedestrian is waiting at an unmarked crosswalk or a crossing with no traffic signals, the driver should yield.
 Pedestrians can assert themselves at these intersections by making eye contact with the driver.

-When Pedestrians DON'T Have the Right of Way
+When Do Pedestrians NOT Have the Right of Way?

 Pedestrians do not always have the right of way.
 A pedestrian may not walk in the road, for example.
 Regardless, a driver should yield to a pedestrian in the road, even if they are blocking the way forward.
 If the pedestrian refuses to step out of the road, drivers must wait for them to move.